seversond/seversond.github.io/README.md

 - I have a custom timeseries plot to share.
 I had to solve a unique visualization problem.
 This particular plot showed the power of plotly for some tasks that used to be much more challenging.

+  ## Note!

+  One artifact is stored at https://seversondkshare.s3.amazonaws.com/viz_demo.html